Maritime Labour Convention

 The Maritime Labour Convention (2006) provides comprehensive rights and protection at work for seafarers.
 The MLC forms the fourth pillar of international maritime regulation together with SOLAS, STCW and MARPOL.
 The MLC is often referred to as “The Seafarer’s Bill of Rights” and defines the requirements and conditions for the employment of seafarers on commercial yachts.
 The convention consists of five titles:

-The MLC came into force on 20th August 2013, 12 months after reaching the required milestone of being ratified by 33% of the worlds gross tonnage and 30 countries.
+The MLC came into force on 20th August 2013, 12 months after reaching the required milestone of being ratified by 33% of the world’s gross tonnage and 30 countries.
+In January 2017, the first amendments of the MLC were launched.

 The MLC applies to vessels ordinarily engaged in trade (Commercial Yachts) operating under the flag of a country that has ratified the MLC, or if the vessel is operating in the waters of a country that has ratified the MLC.
 The Convention does not apply to: